 Toasts (During Dinner)

-During dinner a few of your weddings MVPs will steal the mic to show you some love.
+During dinner a few of your weddings MVPs will steal the mic to show you some love with a toast.
 The first speech is typically made by the best man, followed by the maid of honour and sometimes the parents.
 Don’t forget to bring extra tissues, a few of these are sure to get the waterworks flowing.

 Father-Daughter Dance/Mother-Son Dance